 • Export raw data or custom reports.

 Special districts are governmental entities created by a local community to meet a specific need.
-Data for 2019 show the top 10 districts by total wages are in health care, transit, utility, water, and fire districts.
-Nine of the top 10 individual salaries reported are in health care districts.
+Data for 2020 show the top 10 districts by total wages are health care, transportation, water, fire, utility, and sanitation districts.
+The top 10 individual salaries reported all are in health care districts.

 California law requires cities, counties, and special districts to annually report compensation data to the State Controller.
 The State Controller also maintains and publishes state and California State University salary data.
 A list of districts that did not file or filed incomplete reports is available here.